 Community Benefit – Connecting Children to Quality Care

-- Improve access to health care services
+- Improves access to health care services

-- Enhance health of the community
+- Enhances health of the community

-- Advance medical or health care knowledge
+- Advances medical or health care knowledge

 Helping the Community

 Since our founding in 1897, Children’s Mercy has provided state-of-the-art, quality health care for every child in our region who needs us, regardless of the family’s ability to pay.
 And in 2013, over $135 million was provided in Charity Care, Unreimbursed Medicaid/Other Government Programs and Subsidized Health Services.
 Our community benefit activities also include health professional education, research to advance children's health care and outcomes, and work with community partners.